Marketing Budget Allocator

 How should I split my marketing budget across channels?

-Start with industry benchmarks, then adjust based on your specific ROAS data.
-The key principle is diminishing returns: every channel has a saturation point.
-Use this calculator to see exactly where each channel sits on its efficiency curve.
+Start with industry benchmarks — for example, SaaS B2B companies typically allocate 25% to Paid Search, 22% to SEO/Content, 18% to Paid Social, and 12% to Email.
+Then adjust based on your specific ROAS data.
+The key principle is diminishing returns: every channel has a saturation point where additional spend yields less return.
+The allocator above shows exactly where each channel sits on its efficiency curve so you can allocate optimally.

 What percentage of revenue should go to marketing?

-The HHI measures budget concentration as the sum of squared allocation percentages.
-Below 0.15 is highly diversified, 0.15-0.25 is moderate, above 0.25 is concentrated.
+The Herfindahl-Hirschman Index (HHI) measures budget concentration.
+It is the sum of squared allocation percentages.
+With 8 equal channels, HHI = 0.125 (highly diversified).
+Below 0.15 is highly diversified, 0.15-0.25 is moderate, and above 0.25 is concentrated.
+A concentrated budget means high dependency on few channels — risky if any channel underperforms.

 How often should I review my marketing budget?